jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.2.0 (2023/01/12) =
+* Add: Images Generator!
+After getting your feedback, I will implement this Image Generator in a modal in the Post Editor.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.1.9 (2023/01/09) =
 * Add: Many improvements to the chatbot!
 By default, it now uses ChatGPT style, and it also support replies from the AI using Markdown (and will convert it properly into HTML).
 Basically, you can have properly displayed code and better formatting in the chat!
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.1.7 (2023/01/08) =
 * Add: Handle the errors better in the UI.